 - Pre-Qualification: Your mortgage loan originator reviews your Credit, Income and Asset documents, should you choose to provide them, for a solid mortgage Pre-Qualification.

-- Your loan originator also assists you in selecting & locking-in the best loan program and interest rate for you.
+- Your loan originator also assists you in selecting & locking-in the best loan program & interest rate for you.
 This single decision could potentially save you thousands of dollars throughout the term of your loan.

 - Your originator will provide you with a clear & concise Loan Estimate of settlement charges to be expected at closing.

 - They will keep you informed of your loan status throughout the entire process.

-- A good loan officer also keeps your Real Estate Agent and the Listing Agent informed of your loan progress (Note: your personal information is always kept confidential between you, The King Team, Highlands Residential Mortgage and our investors; only the progress of your loan is shared).
+- A good loan officer will also keep your Real Estate Agent & the Listing Agent informed of your loan progress.
+NOTE: your personal information is always kept confidential between you, The King Team, Get a Rate and our investors; only the progress of your loan is shared.

-- And most importantly, your residential mortgage loan originator makes sure your loan closes on time!
+- And most importantly, your loan originator makes sure your loan closes on time!

 - Make sure you are Pre-Qualified as early as possible.
 This will put the power of financing behind you so you can concentrate on selecting your home.
 Listing realtors will not accept an offer without being Pre-Qualified.
-See our Loan Checklist for documents to send to your loan officer for a Pre-Qualification.
+See our Loan Document Checklist for documents to send to your loan officer for a Pre-Qualification.

-- In order to keep things going smoothly, provide the documentation requested by your Loan Officer and/or Loan Processor as soon as possible.
+- Provide documentation requested by your Loan Officer / Loan Processor as soon as possible.
 By doing so, many of the details are taken care of early in the process so you can comfortably concentrate on any last-minute details that require your attention regarding your new home purchase.